 In the governing bodies, we must guard against the military-industrial complex gaining undue influence, be it wanted or not. ...
 We must never allow the weight of this combination to jeopardize our freedoms or democratic processes.

-At that time, his warning was Media ignored.
-Sixty years later, most of America no longer fears that the US arms industry could take over democracy from within.
-But Eisenhower's words should be kept in mind, say the authors of the Zerohedge article.
+At the time, his warning was ignored by the media.
+Sixty years later, most of America is no longer afraid of the US arms industry hijacking democracy from within.
+But Eisenhower's words should be kept in mind, according to the authors of the Zerohedge article.

 In 1996, as the Internet became more and more public, the US Army released the «Field Manual 100-6«.
 Military commanders should learn that "information sovereignty" is a crucial element for "effective operations" from now on.
 It must be part of a "hybrid warfare".
 An "open" information landscape could therefore become a military Achilles' heel.
 An America based on the constitutional principle of separation of powers is fundamentally ill-designed in this regard, said the chairman of the United States House Committee on Armed Services, Mac Thornberry, in one House Armed Services Committee hearing in March 2017 on the subject of «Hybrid War».